dsrim/dsrim.github.io/index.md

 My interests are in the numerical analysis of partial differential equations (PDEs) and inverse problems

-* Nonlinear model reduction methods using deep neural networks (DNNs) for parametrized nonlinear systems of hyperbolic conservation laws
+* Nonlinear model reduction methods using Low Rank Neural Representations (LRNRs) for parametrized nonlinear systems of hyperbolic conservation laws
 * Approximate discrete Radon transform (ADRT) and its applications: fast inversion, dimensional splitting, nonlinear dimensionality reduction, sparse approximations